Skip to main content

 Creating Safe Spaces

-• Establish virtual classroom norms
+• Establish virtual classroom norms collaboratively so students have ownership over the rules

-• Use breakout rooms for small group discussions
+• Use breakout rooms for small group discussions where quieter students feel more comfortable participating

-• Create private channels for student concerns
+• Create private channels or messaging options for student concerns that they may not want to share publicly

 • Building Connection